 As I started going through the many sites that contained our names and personal information, I realized how extremely tedious that would be to manage.
 Parenting and fostering was already challenging, without the added threats.
 I searched around and found OneRep.
 I loved the idea of a service taking on the burden of removing me from all these sites, and the customer service was excellent.

 We’re over one year in and I feel much better about my personal information online.
 I can see how many sites OneRep has removed my information from, which makes me feel good as I think about my name and address being that much less visible.
 I don’t feel like I have a target on my back and I don’t have to stress about someone showing up unannounced at my house and potentially hurting my family and the kids in my care.
 The feeling of safety make me feel like OneRep has definitely been worth it!

 If you are concerned about safeguarding your family against stalking and harassment, try OneRep’s family plan.
 The plan covers up to 6 family members.
-We monitor the web and automatically remove your family members’ unauthorized profiles from more than 100 people search sites.
+We monitor the web and automatically remove your family members’ unauthorized profiles from 196 people search sites.
 Take control of your online presence and don’t let exposed personal information affect your family’s safety.